PrivateAIM/python-sdk/README.md

 - `send_message(self, receivers: List[nodeID], message: dict) -> None`
     - Sends a message to all specified nodes.
 - `await_message(self, node_ids: List[nodeID], timeout: int = None) -> dict`
-    - Waits for a messages to arrive.
+    - Waits for messages from the specified nodes to arrive.
 - `get_list_of_messages(self) -> List[dict]`
     - Returns a list of all messages that have arrived.